-12. 9-1-1 Fee Diversion (only applicable for grant programs funded by the Police/Fire Protection Fund)
+12. 9-1-1 Fee Diversion (only applicable for grant programs funded by the Police/Fire Protection Fund, renamed 9-1-1 fund as of July 1, 2024)

-In accordance with the Federal Communications Commission (FCC) regulation on 9-1-1 fee diversion, the Grantee agrees that as a taxing jurisdiction of the State of Wisconsin, the Grantee shall not use any portion of funds received under this grant program for a purpose or function other than those approved by DMA and designated by the FCC as acceptable under $\frac{47 \text{ CFR § 9.23}}{2}$.
+In accordance with the Federal Communications Commission (FCC) regulation on 9-1-1 fee diversion, the Grantee agrees that as a taxing jurisdiction of the State of Wisconsin, the Grantee shall not use any portion of funds received under this grant program for a purpose or function other than those approved by DMA and designated by the FCC as acceptable under 47 CFR § 9.23.